uatec/hidef.github.io/_posts/2012-03-29-event-handling-in-games.md

 date: 2012-03-29
 ---

-Being predominantly an applications programmer, I have a different take on things that people in the games dev area might.
+Being predominantly an applications programmer, I have a different take on things that people in the games development area might.
 Event handling is something that one might do quite differently in many different situations.
 Here are the ideas I've had and the pros and cons.

 <!--more-->